California DUI Programs Designed to Keep You Mobile

 First-Time Offenders

-For your first DUI conviction in the last ten years, you will be forced to enroll in one of two DUI education programs.
+For your first DUI conviction in the last ten years, you will be forced to enroll in one of two new DUI education programs.
 If convicted of driving with a BAC below 0.20 percent, you must complete a 30-hour program for three months.
 This program includes drug and alcohol education sessions and counseling.

 If your DUI conviction were for an offense with a 0.20 percent or above BAC, your education program would be significantly more comprehensive.
 The program comprises 60 hours of counseling and drug and alcohol education seminars for nine months.